Triangular Spiders

 Identification

-As their common name suggests they have a very distinctive triangular or heart shaped abdomen that is often brightly coloured and patterned in a combination of red, yellow, orange, black or white.
-Their first two pairs of legs are enlarged, covered in spines and curved forward to catch prey.
-The last two pairs of legs are a lot shorter in comparison.
+As their common name suggests they have a very distinctive triangular or heart-shaped abdomen that is often brightly coloured and patterned in a combination of red, yellow, orange, black or white.
+Their first two pairs of legs are enlarged, covered in spines and held curving forward to catch prey.
+The last two pairs of legs are much shorter in comparison.

-Males and females are very similar in colour, shape and size.
+Males and females are very similar in colour, but males usually have a narrower abdomen than their respective females and slightly smaller size.

-Not all species in the Arkys genus are the brightly coloured triangular spiders.
-Other species in this genus include bird-dropping spiders, which mimic bird droppings in size, colour and shape.
+Not all species in the genus Arkys are the brightly coloured triangular spiders.
+Some other species in this genus mimic bird droppings in size, colour and shape.

 Habitat